brandur/sorg/content/drafts/sortsupport.md

 [2] The new type `macaddr8` was later introduced to handle
     EUI-64 MAC addresses, which are 64 bits long.

+[3] A data set of UUIDs with common datum-sized prefixes is
+    a pretty unlikely scenario, but it's a little more realistic for variable-length string types, where users are storing much more free-form data.

 [comparetup]: src/backend/utils/sort/tuplesort.c:3909
 [cryengine]: https://github.com/CRYTEK/CRYENGINE/blob/release/Code/CryEngine/CryPhysics/livingentity.cpp#L1275